telerik/reporting-docs/designing-reports/connecting-to-data/expressions/expressions-reference/global-objects.md

 Another option for accessing the report parameters' collection is the global function [Parameters(parameterName)]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/report-functions%}).

+## Environment

+Represents a read-only type that contains information about the environment in which the reporting engine works.
+Contains two properties: `OperatingSystem` and `GraphicsEngine`.
+ - `OperatingSystem` returns the identifier of the operating system in which the current application is running, as provided by the [OperatingSystem.VersionString](https://learn.microsoft.com/en-us/dotnet/api/system.operatingsystem.versionstring) property (e.g. 'Microsoft Windows NT 6.2.9200.0').
+ - `GraphicsEngine` returns a [GraphicsEngine](/api/telerik.drawing.contract.graphicsengine) member representing the currently used graphics engine.
+Available values: `Gdi` and `Skia`, accessible also through the **ReportingConstants.GraphicsEngine** options.
+Example: ```=Switch(Environment.GraphicsEngine, GraphicsEngine.Gdi, "Using GDI", GraphicsEngine.Skia, "Using Skia", "N\A")```

+## ExecutionTime

+A [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime) instance containing the date and time of the moment when the current report started its procesing by the reporting engine.

 ## PageNumber

 The current page number.
 It can be used only in the page header and footer.